jazzband/django-silk/README.md

 )
 ```

-**Note:** The middleware placement is sensitive.
-If the middleware before `silk.middleware.SilkyMiddleware` returns from `process_request` then `SilkyMiddleware` will never get the chance to execute.
-Therefore you must ensure that any middleware placed before never returns anything from `process_request`.
-See the [django docs](https://docs.djangoproject.com/en/dev/topics/http/middleware/#process-request) for more information on this.
+**Note:** The order of middleware is sensitive.
+If any middleware placed before `silk.middleware.SilkyMiddleware` returns a response without invoking its `get_response`, the `SilkyMiddleware` won’t run.
+To avoid this, ensure that middleware preceding `SilkyMiddleware` does not bypass or return a response without calling its `get_response`.
+For further details, check out the [Django documentation](https://docs.djangoproject.com/en/dev/topics/http/middleware/#middleware-order-and-layering).

 **Note:** If you are using `django.middleware.gzip.GZipMiddleware`, place that **before** `silk.middleware.SilkyMiddleware`, otherwise you will get an encoding error.